Chia-Network/chia-docs/docs/coin-set-model/addresses.md

 Converting this to an address, you end up with the burn address: `xch1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqm6ks6e8mvy`

-You can use a [puzzle hash converter](https://www.chiaexplorer.com/tools/address-puzzlehash-converter) to verify for yourself.
+You can use a [puzzle hash converter](https://explorer.space/address-puzzlehash-converter) to verify for yourself.

 ---

-Thank you to [r/chia](https://www.reddit.com/r/chia/) member [juraj](https://www.reddit.com/r/chia/comments/q88yi8/does_chia_have_a_dead_address/hqolhgn/) for this information.